FredMunene/eth-safari_2.0/THREAT_MODEL.md

 **Status:** Open.

+### T-006: Invite Token Leakage
+**Description:**
+- Onboarding tokens grant access to personal submission forms; leaking them lets an attacker impersonate a participant during submission.

+**Impact:** Medium — bogus submissions could block legitimate travel approvals or leak PII.
+**Likelihood:** Medium — tokens may be shared over email/DM and can be copied in the ops UI.

+**Mitigation:**
+- Treat tokens as secrets: display them only once after creation, encourage ops to rotate if shared in insecure channels.
+- Optionally expire tokens after first submission or after a time window.
+- Monitor invite status changes and log unexpected submissions in `activity_log`.

+**Status:** Open.

 ## 4. Known Limitations
 - No dedicated auth tier; everything flows through the anon key which can be leaked.
 - No rate limiting or anomaly detection around QR scans or payouts.